companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 ## Design

 This API follows Companies House design standards, and the swagger specification can be found in this repository within the `spec` directory.
+Built on the REST architecture, there are two controllers.
+The first has endpoints to allow the creation, update and retrieving of PSC discrepancy report(s).
+The second controller has endpoints to create and retrieve discrepancies for a report.